-- → Candidates failing their initial simulation assessment are entitled to a re-test using the alternative simulation assessment from the same group. - ✓ If failed again, candidates may take a third and final simulation assessment within three months or be advised to retake the entire course.
-This decision should be documented, and the candidate must receive a fail letter.
+- → Candidates failing their initial simulation assessment are entitled to a re-test using the alternative simulation assessment from the same group. - ✓ If failed again, candidates may take a third and final simulation assessment within three months or be advised to retake the entire course; this decision must be documented in the course director's report, and the candidate must receive a fail letter.
+Third simulation assessments must be chosen from one of the remaining simulation groups.